-Of course it takes vision to see the dream coming true, to believe in it, and it requires consistent action in the direction of our dreams.
+Of course, it takes vision to see the dream coming true and to believe in it, and it requires consistent action in the direction of our dreams.
 Yet I have always found that when I take action towards my dreams, the universe responds in kind, aligning me with circumstances and people that catapult me forward in ways I never could have imagined.

 Lisa P. Graham is an inspirational writer, life coach, TED motivational speaker, and globe-trotter whose passion is to help others to find happiness and meaning in their daily lives.
 A political activist at heart, Lisa would like to empower more women to run for political office as a way to create positive change in the world.
 You can find her on her website or watch her TEDx speech on YouTube.

 Note: Articles by Lisa may contain affiliate links and may be compensated if you make a purchase after clicking on an affiliate link.